mbrav/mbrav.github.io/_posts/work/2016-12-08-extensions-of-bias.markdown

 [Extensions of Bias on Github](https://github.com/mbrav/bias)
 [Additional Notes]({{ site.url }}/journal/2016/12/08-extensions-of-bias-notes) about the process

+## Description

-*A speculative new media art installation that illustrates how media technology has become an instrument for 'programming' human biases.*
+*A speculative new media art installation that illustrates how media technology is transformed into an instrument that 'programs' human biases.*

-The installation consists of four Raspberry Pi's which connect to Twitter, scrape for tweets based on a specific keyword, and read it using text-to-speech.
+The installation consists of four Raspberry Pi's which connect to Twitter, scrape for tweets based on a specific keyword and then read it through a speaker using text-to-speech.
 Every 2 minutes, each of these four nodes chooses a random keyword or a name from a set of categories: *politics*, *science*, *ideology*, *technology*, *consumerism*, *memoirs*, and *celebrities*.
-When a keyword has been chosen, each of the nodes starts announcing tweets that contained its keyword for bias.
-The idea behind this process, is to exaggerate the [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) that humans enjoy exercising as users of media technology.
+When one keyword out of dozens within each category is chosen, each of the nodes starts announcing live tweets that contain the chosen keyword.
+The idea behind this process, is to exaggerate the _confirmation bias_ that humans enjoy exercising as users of media technology.

 ## Narrative